 What is Micro Interventional Devices?

-Micro Interventional Devices (MID) is at the forefront of developing and commercializing cutting-edge catheter-based solutions designed to treat structural heart disease.
-Their primary innovation, the MIA-T Percutaneous Tricuspid Annuloplasty System, represents a significant leap forward, offering a minimally invasive alternative to conventional open-heart surgery.
-This approach not only benefits patients by reducing recovery times and risks but also streamlines procedures for surgeons and optimizes resource utilization for healthcare networks.
-MID's commitment to advancing TCR technologies aims to improve the quality of life for individuals suffering from cardiac conditions.
+Micro Interventional Devices (MID) is dedicated to the design, manufacturing, and commercialization of cutting-edge catheter-based technologies targeting structural heart disease.
+Their primary innovation, the MIA-T Percutaneous Tricuspid Annuloplasty System, presents a compelling alternative to conventional open-heart surgery.
+This advanced system is engineered to enhance clinical outcomes, reduce operative times, and simplify procedures for surgeons and healthcare networks.
+MID's commitment to Transcatheter Cardiac Repair (TCR) aims to significantly improve the quality of life for individuals with cardiac conditions.

 How much funding has Micro Interventional Devices raised?